NBA Rumors: Boston Celtics Believe Kyrie Irving Is Still Happy With Team

 Irving put together a big 2017-18 regular season for the Celtics, but missed the entire postseason due to a nagging knee injury.

 Throughout the season, Irving averaged 24.4 points per game to go along with 5.1 assists and 3.8 rebounds.
 He averaged 49.1 percent from the field overall and knocked down 40.8 percent of his three-point attempts.
-Boston ended up making it to the Eastern Conference Finals, but were unable to overcome LeBron James and the Cleveland Cavaliers.
+Boston made it to the Eastern Conference Finals, but were unable to overcome LeBron James and the Cleveland Cavaliers.

-At just 26 years old, Irving is in the prime of his career and will have many teams competing for his services next offseason.
+At just 26-years-old, Irving is in the prime of his career and will have many teams competing for his services next offseason.
 Staying with Boston would likely be the wisest decision for Irving if winning a title is a priority.

 Kyrie Irving says he will not sign an extension with the Celtics, putting Knicks in play https://t.co/EKVAcfP56i – @SBondyNYDN pic.twitter.com/DMOX9CMIXr